mackelab/epiphyte/README.md

 # DeepHumanVision

 This project is a processing pipeline for high-dimensional single-unit neural activity colligated with meta data.
-With this, we want to contribute towards sharing and organizing large amounts of data in neuroscience, while tracking meta-data and allowing updates and interactions.
+We present a toolbox for organizing neural activity alongside meta-data and stimulus information, as well as a processing pipeline which allows ad-hoc importing, exporting, annotating, and visualizing of data.
+Our toolbox is developed for large sets of continuous single-unit recordings and introduces a set of modules for algorithmically and manually annotating data, defining data irregularities, and designating new layers of meta-data for further analyses.

 ## Installing the package